dotnet/AspNetCore.Docs/aspnetcore/fundamentals/portable-object-localization.md

 - `msgid`: The untranslated string.
 - `msgstr`: The translated string.

-In the case of pluralization support, more entries can be defined.
+For pluralization support, more entries can be defined.

 - `msgid_plural`: The untranslated plural string.
 - `msgstr[0]`: The translated string for the case 0.